 1. Secured Credit Cards.
 Credit cards managed the right way can boost your credit scores in less than 6 months.
 Make only small purchases and pay them off immediately, before the due date.

-That means if you normally use cash for things like groceries or gas, use the credit card for those items then pay the credit card in full.
-Here are a few credit cards that are fairly easy to get:
+That means if you normally use cash for things like groceries or gas, use the secured credit card for those items then pay the credit card in full.

 3. Personal Loans.
 Unsecured personal loans for bad credit may cost you more due to higher interest rates; but, having a personal loan on credit reports can improve scores.
 Personal loans can enhance your credit history and your credit mix.